Everything You Wanted To Know About Drain Cleaning

 Hydro jetting plays an important role in trenchless sewer repair, helping with both the diagnostics and the repair process.
 Without this powerful, in-pipe cleaning system, many trenchless solutions wouldn’t be possible.

 Because hydro jetting removes caked-on layers of buildup, it’s often coupled with sewer camera inspection technology during the diagnosis phase of SPT’s trenchless sewer repair and routine annual drain inspections.
 First, the pipe is thoroughly cleaned with the hydro jetting system, then it’s carefully inspected with the camera system.
 If additional areas of damage are revealed, more of the pipe is cleaned, and the process is repeated until the full extent of the damage has been exposed.

 This back-and-forth ensures that every trenchless sewer repair fully restores the sewer system, eliminating the danger of completing a sewer lining repair only to find that it didn’t fix the whole problem.
 It also reveals potential problems during a routine inspection, so that less expensive solutions can be used to shore up the pipe and extend its life.
 Hydro jetting is an essential piece of the inspection and repair process.

 Remember: it’s important to always choose a well-qualified drain cleaning provider such as SPT for your hydro jetting service.
-Specialized Pipe Technologies is a leader in effective, innovative hydro jetting technology throughout Ohio.
-From Cincinnati and Cleveland to Akron and beyond, our expert technicians have performed hundreds of drain cleaning services and our customers enjoy the superior results that our commitment and expertise bring to every project.
+Specialized Pipe Technologies is a leader in effective, innovative hydro jetting technology throughout.
+Our expert technicians have performed hundreds of drain cleaning services and our customers enjoy the superior results that our commitment and expertise bring to every project.
 We have the tools you need to keep your drains clean and functioning far into the future.
-Call us for your Ohio drain repair today!
+Call us for your drain repair today!